Loudr182/Throne-and-Liberty---Trait-Transfer-Calculator/README.md

 ## Development Notes

-- No dependencies or build tools are required beyond React, Vite, and Tailwind CSS.
+- No Tailwind CSS or PostCSS dependencies are used; all styling is via Material UI and custom CSS.
 - All logic is in the React components; you can edit and deploy directly.
 - To add new languages, copy a translation file in `public/assets/translations/` and update the language selector logic.